 Yet other Wilmar suppliers are alleged to have cleared rainforest in violation of the palm oil giant’s sustainability policy, but this time the allegations hit closer to home.

-A new report by Greenomics-Indonesia, an NGO, finds clearing of forested peatlands on two concessions controlled by the Ganda Group, whose owner, Ganda Sitorus, is the younger brother of Wilmar co-founder Martua Sitorus.
-The allegations are confirmed by satellite imagery.
+A new report by Greenomics-Indonesia, an NGO, finds clearing of forested peatlands on a concession controlled by the Ganda Group, whose owner, Ganda Sitorus, is the younger brother of Wilmar co-founder Martua Sitorus.
+The findings are confirmed by satellite imagery.

-The other concession is held by Langgam Inti Habrindo (LIH), a subsidiary of Provident Agro, which in turn is owned by Ganda.
+Greenomics also identified deforestation on a concession held by Langgam Inti Habrindo (LIH), a subsidiary of Provident Agro.
 Clearing in that concession in Riau province on Sumatra island not only took place between January and June of this year, but also during the first six months of last year, according to an earlier report released by Greenomics in September.
 Wilmar announced a zero-deforestation policy in December 2013.

 “Wilmar needs to explain why it is so blasé about sourcing palm oil from the Ganda Group, and is even listed as its biggest buyer?”
 Greenomics writes in the report.
-“Does Wilmar have no data on the operations of [Patiware and Provident Agro]?”
+“Does Wilmar have no data on the operations of PT Patiware?”

 A Wilmar spokesperson did not deny the clearing by Patiware, but said it only happened in the portion of the concession that was supposed to be developed for plasma smallholders (which differ from independent smallholders in that they partner more closely with a company).
 The rest of the concession “was almost fully planted much earlier than the launch of our Policy,” the spokesperson told mongabay.com.